 If you’re thinking about how your organization should be starting to use or experiment with AI, well… get in on it.
 Here are a few excellent resources:

 - A Starter Guide to AI in Marketing

 - Introducing AI to Marketing in 5 Steps

 - The Past, Present, and Future of AI in Marketing

 What impact do you think AI will have on marketing?
+What about AI in email marketing?
 Share your thoughts in the comments below.